Updated on June 22, 2021

 Plaintiff brought three fraud causes of action–negligent misrepresentation, intentional fraud, and fraudulent concealment–against the Landlord based on the theory that the Landlord had committed fraud in the negotiation of the lease (that is, fraud in the inducement of the contract).

 The Court found the Landlord liable for fraud.
 The facts above proved too difficult for the Landlord to surmount a successful defense.
 The Landlord argued for the application of the integration clause.
 The court dismissed that argument based on the well-established law in this state that exculpatory clauses are not a defense against fraud.
 Specifically, the Court provided.

 Finally, it is well-established that the kind of disclaimers and exculpatory documents—such as the “estoppel” attached to the lease and signed by Orozco that disavowed any representations made by Landlord or its agents to him—do not operate to insulate defrauding parties from liability or preclude Orozco from demonstrating justifiable reliance on misrepresentations.
 (Orozco v.
 WPV San Jose, LLC (2019) 36 Cal.App.5th 375, 393.)

 A tenant who has been defrauded into a lease has options.
 To oversimplify, a defrauded tenant can either elect to rescind the lease, or affirm the lease and claim damages.
-Our real estate attorneys at Schorr Law have a great deal of experience with these types of leasing disputes.
-To see if you qualify for a free 30-minute consultation, contact us today!
+Our real estate attorney Los Angeles at Schorr Law have a great deal of experience with these types of leasing disputes.
+To see if you qualify for a free 30-minute consultation, contact us for commercial lease disputes in Los Angeles today!